-Energy Planning - In 2023, MORPC continued to serve as a regional expert in energy planning.
-MORPC was able to provide resources, technical assistance, and support to its members in advancing energy efficiency and clean energy solutions.
-This work was done by hosting open conversations, applying for several large-scale grant opportunities (e.g., CFI and CPRG), and advancing key projects, such as the Regional Community Energy Strategy (ReCES), which would add solar to public and residential buildings.
+Energy Planning - MORPC continued to serve as a regional expert when it comes to energy planning.
+We were able to provide resources, technical assistance, and support to MORPC members in advancing energy efficiency and clean energy solutions.
+This work was done through hosting open conversations, applying for several large-scale grant opportunities (e.g. CFI and CPRG), and by advancing key projects, such as the Regional Community Energy Strategy (ReCES) which would add solar to public and residential buildings.

-Greenhouse Gas Inventory - This past year, MORPC partnered again with the City of Columbus Department of Public Utilities to collect and update greenhouse gas emissions data and create the final analysis and report.
+Greenhouse Gas Inventory - MORPC worked again with the City of Columbus Department of Public Utilities to collect and update greenhouse gas emissions data and created the final analysis and report.

 Water Resources - MORPC continued to lead the Sustaining Scioto Board and support its Ag & Rural Communities Outreach Team.
-Through this board's effort, the Ohio EPA is spearheading a regional water study that will look at water supply & demand now and in the future.
+Through this board's effort, the Ohio EPA is now spearheading a regional water study that will look at water supply & demand now and in the future.
 MORPC will be a key partner during the study, esp. around data & stakeholder engagement.
 MORPC also continued to support Ohio EPA's 208 planning work, which included the development of an interactive online map and updates to the Licking and Delaware county plans.
 Finally, MORPC again celebrated Riverfest through a week of virtual messaging focused on engaging diverse populations in water conservation and recreation and partnered with RAPID 5 and Metro Parks to offer canoeing and kayaking opportunities at the Greater Columbus Arts Festival in June.

-Sustainability Advisory Committee (SAC) - MORPC continued hosting regular meetings with diverse stakeholders to guide the region's sustainability initiatives.
-With SAC input, MORPC staff supported the Summit on Sustainability and break-out sessions, attracting the highest attendance ever, with nearly 650 people.
+Sustainability Advisory Committee (SAC) - MORPC continued to host regular meetings with a diverse group of stakeholders to guide the region's sustainability initiatives.
+With SAC input, staff supported the Summit on Sustainability and break-out sessions, attracting the highest attendance ever, with nearly 650 people.